appacitive/Appacitive-iOS-SDK/README.md

 [Appacitive registerAPIKey:@"<insert_apiKey_here>" useLiveEnvironment:NO];
 ```

-The above line of code will initialize the Appacitive SDK with the default environment setting set to _sandbox_.
+The above line of code will initialize the Appacitive SDK with the environment setting set to _sandbox_.
 To enable the _live_ environment set the `useLiveEnvironment parameter to YES`.

 ```objectivec
 [Appacitive registerAPIKey:@"<insert_apiKey_here>" useLiveEnvironment:YES];
 ```

 ## Conventions
 All the network calls made by the Appacitive iOS SDK are asynchronous.
 Therefore, most of the methods in the SDK make use of blocks.
 There are two types of blocks, _successBlocks_ and _failureBlocks_ usually called _successHandler_ and _failureHandler_ in method names.
 When using an SDK method, put the code that you wish to get executed when the operation is successful into the _successBlock_ and put the code that you wish to get executed when the operation fails in the _failureBlock_.
-Whatever you pass in the success or failure blocks will be executed on the main thread. refer the code below to get an idea of how the blocks work.
+Whatever you pass in the success or failure blocks will be executed on the main thread.

 ```objectivec
 APObject *post = [[APObject alloc] initWithTypeName:@"post"];